fbpx Skip to Content

 Instructions

-• Fry syrniki for about 5 minutes each side, covering the pan in the end to make them softer and juicier.
-Serve with strawberry vanilla sauce or any other topping of your choice.
-Enjoy!
+• Fry the pancakes for about 3 minutes on each side until they turn golden brown and are cooked through, covering the pan in the end to make them softer and juicier.

 Notes